rotundasoftware/modui-base/README.md

 ModuiBase is a simple view class inspired by and based on Backbone.View.
 It honors Backbone's minimalist spirit while providing a few bits of extra structure so that complex web interfaces can be implemented by breaking functionality down into small, encapsulated components.

-Rotunda uses ModuiBase as the foundation for an expansive suite of proprietary interface components that are shared between all our web applications.
+Rotunda uses ModuiBase as the foundation for an expansive suite of proprietary interface components.

 To use ModuiBase, extend it as you would with Backbone.View.
 Please see the [Backbone documentation](https://backbonejs.org/#View) for prerequisite understanding of Backbone.View.